awooos/awooos/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/make test` to run the tests.
+After checking out the repo, run `bin/make test` to run the tests.

 ## Contributing